-DOMLEC's capital structure shall be 46.6% debt and 53.4% equity for the tariff period.
+DOMLEC's Capital Structure shall be 46.6% debt and 53.4% equity for the tariff period.

-Do respondents have any views regarding the proposed capital structure for DOMLEC that it should be set at 46.6% debt, 53.4% equity?
-If note.
-Please explain why not?
+Do respondents have any views regarding the proposed Capital Structure for DOMLEC that it should be set at 46.6% debt, 53.4% equity?
+If not, please explain.